sul-dlss/dor-services-app/README.md

 ## Developer Notes

-DOR Services App is based on the [Grape](http://intridea.github.io/grape/) API framework.
+DOR Services App is a Rails app.

 Because the workflows that the app provides access to use Oracle on the backend, the app requires the Oracle client gem, [ruby-oci8](https://github.com/kubo/ruby-oci8).
 In order to install